 - Does the company selling the product provide a technical network to back up their product and do they have extensive knowledge of silage making in New Zealand?

 PIONEER® BRAND SILAGE INOCULANTS

 Development and production of Pioneer® brand inoculants

-Silage samples are collected from around the world and brought to a central laboratory where they are graded for quality.
+Silage samples were collected from around the world and brought to a central laboratory where they are graded for quality.
 A small amount of material from each sample is cultured on a petri dish.
 Since bacterial colonies differ in size, colour and other aspects of form and structure, researchers use magnifying lenses and an electronic probe to count the number and type of colonies produced.
 The dominant strains are identified as Pioneer scientists have found that they are the strains that are most likely to have a positive effect on the fermentation process.